Are you trying to decide on Gravity Forms vs Contact Form 7 vs WPForms?

 In this review, we’re going to look at each of these form builder plugins to see which one’s the best fit for your site.

-- Which WordPress Form Builder Plugin Is Easiest to Use?
+- Which WordPress Form Builder Plugin Is Easiest For Beginners?

 - How to Add a Form to WordPress: Gravity Forms vs Contact Form 7 vs WPForms